simonista/gem-problem/README.md

 -----

-Let's say you have 3 gems, a-gem, b-gem, and c-gem, such that a-gem depends on g-gem and b-gem depends on c-gem.
+Let's say you have 3 gems, a-gem, b-gem, and c-gem, such that a-gem depends on b-gem and b-gem depends on c-gem.
 You are developing all these gems locally, simultaneously, and they all live as siblings in a folder.

 a-gem.gemspec lists b-gem as a dependency, and a-gem's Gemfile specifies the